Visal9/aws-bootcamp-cruddur-2023/journal/week2.md

 ## Creating spans
  A trace is a collection of operations that represents a unique transaction handled by an application and its constituent services.
 A span represents a single operation within a trace we want to setup automatic instrumentation to tell us about that, so we need to add a bunch of Spans for each lets setup span in ```/api/home/activities```.

- According to  Honeycomb document page we will do the following to create a span:
+ According to  Honeycomb document we will do the following to create a span:

 ```
 from opentelemetry import trace ## this are going to use the open telemetry API